A Service Level Agreement, or SLA, is an average response and resolution times that your support team delivers to your customers.

 You can define SLA service targets in Targetprocess so that you and your agents can monitor your service level performance and meet your service level goals.
 To set up the holistic process that could support the agreed service level targets you build the solution connecting multiple parts of Targetprocess together.
 In this article we'll describe available features, their purposes, and compare their capabilities.
 We'll also provide recommendations and best practices on how to configure and use them.

 In Targetprocess, a Request is a key work item used for interaction with customers.
 All support requests, from all channels, become Targetprocess Requests.
 A Request captures your customer's initial request for support and all the conversations your agents have with the customer along the way to solving their support issue.
 Every Request has its own unique numeric ID assigned.
 Customers expect that the agreed service level targets are met per every Request.

-It is possible to set up calculations of real-time SLA metrics per every request.
-When calculations are configured, calculated values are displayed in the detailed views of the requests.
+It is possible to set up calculations of real-time SLA metrics per every work item.
+When calculations are configured, calculated values are displayed in the detailed views of the entities.
 The calculated values can be added to cards on views as well.

 The following metrics are supported for real-time monitoring:

 - Time spent since last submitted comment